stephperillo/Credit_Risk_Analysis/README.md

 ## Summary

-The Easy Ensemble model with 100 classifiers yielded the highest accuracy score (0.93) out of the six algorithms used in this analysis.
+The Easy Ensemble AdaBoost model yielded the highest accuracy score (0.93) out of the six algorithms used in this analysis.
 The nature of the algorithm makes sense that it would be more accurate than using the other methods.

 Precision was also very low when using the other five models compared to the precision of the Easy Ensemble algorithm, which had 0.09 precision in correctly predicting high risk applications, showing that it is relatively more reliable than the other algorithms.
 The precision for the other models were 0.03 and 0.01.